andreped/GradientAccumulator/README.md

 - [ ] Add proper multi-GPU support

 ## Acknowledgements
-This implementation is derived from the work of @fsx950223, @stefan-falk, and others, which is a closed PR https://github.com/tensorflow/addons/pull/2525 to TF-addons.
-The model wrapper solution was also inspired by [this thread](https://stackoverflow.com/a/66524901) on stack overflow.
-Hence, all credit to them and the people who contributed to the work!
-This could not have been possible without the people asking the right questions and the people contributing with solutions!
+This implementation is based on the implementation presented in [this thread](https://stackoverflow.com/a/66524901) on stack overflow.

 This repository serves as an open solution for everyone to use, until TF/Keras integrates a proper solution into their framework(s).